CAF Champions League Review: ES Tunis and TP Mazembe set the pace

 Horoya and Wydad Casablanca remain locked together on five points in the qualification places in Group C after their match finished 1-1.

-The reigning champion from Morocco led through Ismail El Haddad but their Guinean hosts hit back thanks to Ocansey Mandela.
+The reigning champions from Morocco led through Ismail El Haddad but their Guinean hosts hit back thanks to Ocansey Mandela.

-Mamelodi Sundowns occupy bottom spot and remains winless after Abel Hunlede sprung the offside trap to score the only goal for Togo Port, securing a 1-0 win six minutes before half-time.
+Mamelodi Sundowns occupy bottom spot and remain winless after Abel Hunlede sprung the offside trap to score the only goal for Togo Port, securing a 1-0 win six minutes before half-time.

 Etoile du Sahel opened up a lead in Group D after storming to a 3-0 win at Mbabane Swallows, while Zesco United and Primeiro de Agosto shared a goalless draw in Zambia.